oleg-nenashev/oleg-nenashev/speaking/profile.md

 He is a former Jenkins Board member, Kotlin Foundation Ecosystem Committee Member, and CDF TOC Chair.
 Oleg has a PhD in electronics design and volunteers in the Free and Open Source Silicon Foundation, as well as in Ukrainian support and Russian anti-war organizations.

+Disclaimer: Unless explicitly specified, the presentations and opinions do not represent Oleg's employers or clients

 ## Short Bio